 Additionally, high-end GPUs and CPUs generate significant amounts of heat when run at full capacity and housed in compact spaces, such as laptops.

-So, gaming laptops also need to have fans for their GPUs and CPUs.
+So, gaming laptops also need fans for their GPUs and CPUs.
 These, too, contribute to the greater bulk of gaming laptops compared to business laptops.

 10. Not All Gaming Laptops Are the Same

 As with business laptops, gaming laptops are not equal either.

 Many of the drawbacks of gaming laptops outlined in the earlier sections of this article are not universal.

 For example, models with more discrete design qualities or larger battery capacities will exist.

 However, as mentioned earlier, you may have to pay a premium for any uncommon features for a laptop of a particular category.